mewhhaha/little-worker/packages/little-router/README.md

 const auth_ = ({
   request,
-}: PluginContext<{
+  // The PluginContext allows you to specify hints to the `little-fetcher` client }: PluginContext<{
   init: {
     // These are just hints to the client and should always be validated